 - Step 8: It is typical to enjoy a glass of cold milk, cold coffee, beer, or other refreshments after sento.
 You can find these for purchase outside the changing rooms where you entered.

 21. Why Should You go to Sento as a Foreigner?

 Part of the fun about traveling in Japan is immersing yourself in a completely new and different culture.
-Japanese bathhouses (sentos AND onsens) are both unique to Japan, so to travel to Japan and not visit one would be a mistake in my opinion.
+Japanese bath houses (sentos AND onsens) are both unique to Japan, so to travel to Japan and not visit one would be a mistake.

-I’ve been to over 10 different onsens and sentos, and once you get over the fear of getting naked in front of strangers your first time each one after that is a relaxing experience.
+I’ve been to over ten different onsens and sentos, and once you get over the fear of getting naked in front of strangers your first time, each one after that is a relaxing experience.

-Additionally, as mentioned before sento numbers are down and sadly many are closing shop.
-As tourist it’s important to support and give back to the community in which you are visiting, and going to sento does just that.
-Every sento I’ve been to is happy to see foreigners walk through their door and eager to share their culture!
+Additionally, as mentioned before sento numbers are down, and sadly many are closing shop.
+As tourists, it’s crucial to support and give back to the community you are visiting, and going to sento does just that.
+Every sento I’ve been to is happy to see foreigners walk through their doors and eager to share their culture!

 22. What Sentos Should you Visit While in Tokyo?